emqx/eip/active/0038-secret-registry.md

   contains no secret values; `data import` rejects archives containing a secrets table when the cluster already has secrets.
 * Namespace tests -- the isolation-critical class:
+  * Own-scope hit: a namespaced config resolves a bare name to its own namespace's secret when one exists, shadowing a same-named global.
+  * Shareable-global fallback: a namespaced config that misses locally resolves a global secret with `share_ns = true` and renders it.
-  * A namespaced config resolves a bare name to its own namespace's secret; the same name existing only in the global scope (or in a sibling namespace) is **not** resolved and strict-fails, with a failure indistinguishable from a nonexistent name.
-This is the value-exfiltration test: a tenant bridge referencing a global name must never render that value onto the wire.
+  * Non-shareable global is invisible: the same miss against a global with `share_ns = false` strict-fails, with a failure indistinguishable from a nonexistent name.
+This is the value-exfiltration test — a tenant bridge referencing a non-shared global name must never render that value onto the wire.
+  * Sibling isolation: a namespaced config never resolves another namespace's secret, even by the same name.
   * A global config resolves only global secrets and never a namespace-owned secret, even when the name exists only in a namespace.
-  * No cross-scope qualified form exists: `$secret{global::name}` /
-    `secret://global/name` from a namespaced context do not resolve (they are treated as an unknown name or a config-validation error, per implementation choice — assert whichever is chosen).
+  * Toggling `share_ns` from `true` to `false` on a global secret makes a previously-resolving namespaced reference strict-fail on its next render.
-  * Authn scoping: a **namespaced** HTTP authenticator resolves its `$secret{...}` against its own namespace even though the connecting client has no `tns` yet (and even when the client's `tns` is initialized *from* this authentication).
+  * Authn scoping: a **namespaced** HTTP authenticator resolves its `$secret{...}` against its own namespace (then a shareable global) even though the connecting client has no `tns` yet — and even when the client's `tns` is initialized *from* this authentication.
 A **global** authenticator resolves against global.
 A regression that keys resolution off the client's unresolved `tns` must fail this test.
-  * A namespaced admin cannot create, read, update, delete, or **list** another scope's secrets (another namespace's *or* the global scope's); a global admin can act on any namespace via `?ns=`.
+  * Read visibility: a namespaced admin's list contains their own rows plus shareable globals (flagged inherited), and omits non-shareable globals and sibling namespaces; direct `GET` of a hidden name returns `404`.
+A global admin can act on any namespace via `?ns=`.
+  * Write is own-scope: a namespaced admin cannot create, update, or delete a global secret (including a shareable one they can read), nor any other namespace's secret.
   * Per-namespace cap is enforced per namespace, not cluster-wide.
-  * `'namespace.delete'` removes exactly that namespace's secrets and leaves global and sibling-namespace ones intact; re-running the cleanup is a no-op.
+  * `'namespace.delete'` removes exactly that namespace's secrets and leaves global (including shareable) and sibling-namespace ones intact; re-running the cleanup is a no-op.
 * HTTP-header byte check composition: a stored secret whose value contains CR / LF is accepted at storage time (UTF-8-only check passes), but rejected at the HTTP bridge connector when used as a